 One of the most well-known spots, Kings Park, boasts dazzling views over the city centre, Swan River, and the Elizabeth Quay.
 It’s one of the largest city parks in the world and offers plenty of walking trails, hidden lookouts, and seating areas.

 A great place to catch the sunset here is Fraser Avenue.
-Surrounded by beautiful Western Australian Botanic Gardens and expansive views of the city, it’s the perfect place to watch colourful displays in the sky as evening falls.
+Surrounded by beautiful Western Australian Botanic Gardens and expansive views of the city, the Kings Park sunset is one of the best in town.